-Class/Interface Description Methods JAXBContext class Provides an abstraction for The principal methods are: managing the XML/Java binding information necessary to implement the JAXB binding framework operations: unmarshal, marshal, and validate.
-A client application gets new instances of this class by invoking the newInstance() method. newInstance() creates a JAXB content class.
-Supply this method the name of the package containing the generated classes. createMarshaller() creates a marshaller that you can use to convert a content tree to XML. createUnmarshaller() creates an unmarshaller that you can use to convert XML to a content tree. createValidator() creates a Validator object that can validate a java content tree against its source schema.
-Marshaller interface Governs the process of The principal methods are: serializing Java content trees into XML data. getEventHandler() returns the current or default event handler. • getProperty() gets the property in the underlying implementation of marshaller. marshal() marshals the content tree into a DOM, SAX2 events, output stream, transformation result, or Writer. setEventHandler() creates a Validator object that validates a java content tree against its source schema.
+Class/Interface Description Methods Marshaller interface Governs the process of serializing Java content trees into XML data.
+The principal methods are: getEventHandler() returns the current or default event handler. getProperty() gets the property in the underlying implementation of marshaller. marshal() marshals the content tree into a DOM, SAX2 events, output stream, transformation result, or Writer. setEventHandler() creates a Validator object that validates a java content tree against its source schema.
 Unmarshaller interface Governs the process of deserializing XML data into newly created Java content trees, optionally validating the XML data as it is unmarshalled.
-The principal methods are: • getEventHandler() returns the current or default event handler. getUnmarshallerHandler() returns an unmarshaller handler object usable as a component in an XML pipeline. • isValidating() indicates whether the unmarshaller is set to validate mode. • setEventHandler() allows an application to register a ValidationEventHandler. setValidating() specifies whether the unmarshaller validates during unmarshal operations. marshal() unmarshals XML data from the specified file, URL, input stream, input source, SAX, or DOM.
+The principal methods are: getEventHandler() returns the current or default event handler. getUnmarshallerHandler() returns an unmarshaller handler object usable as a component in an XML pipeline. isValidating() indicates whether the unmarshaller is set to validate mode. setEventHandler() allows an application to register a ValidationEventHandler. setValidating() specifies whether the unmarshaller validates during unmarshal operations. marshal() unmarshals XML data from the specified file, URL, input stream, input source, SAX, or DOM.
 Validator interface Controls the validation of content trees during run time.
 Specifically, this interface controls on-demand validation, which enables clients to receive data about validation errors and warnings detected in the Java content tree.
-The principal methods are: • getEventHandler() returns the current or default event handler. • setEventHandler() allows an application to register a ValidationEventHandler. validate() validates Java content trees on- demand at run time.
-This method can validate any arbitrary subtree of the Java content tree. validateRoot() validates the Java content tree rooted at rootObj.
-You can use this method to validate an entire Java content tree.
+The principal methods are: getEventHandler() returns the current or default event handler. setEventHandler() allows an application to register a ValidationEventHandler

-Figure 10-1 depicts the process flow of a framework that uses the JAXB class generator.
+Figure 18-1 depicts the process flow of a framework that uses the JAXB class generator.